pragma-/networklog/README.md

 The applications tab lists installed applications along with network usage statistics such as:

   * total packets and bytes sent
-  * active network throughput speed in Kbps
+  * active network throughput speed in Bps/Kbps/Mbps
   * timestamp of last connection
   * list of all the unique connections made by each app
   * sortable and filterable